nicholasmeade/Connected-App/project-worksheet.md

 ### MVP/PostMVP - 5min

 The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.
+Carefully decide what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
 - Find and use external api